Neck Pain

 Many other structural abnormalities, such as cervical spondylolisthesis and atypical spinal curvature, can also compromise the viability of the central canal, possibly enacting symptomatic expressions.
 In many instances, a spinal stenosis condition will be the combined result of more than one of these possible contributory processes and conditions.

-Spinal Stenosis in the Neck Expressions
+Spinal Stenosis Expressions

 Some patients will develop neck pain in association with spinal stenosis.
 However, this is far from certain.
 Even though the canal narrowing exists in the neck, the following are all possible symptomatic expressions and there are others not listed here possible, as well: